I like to infuse my work with clients with a healthy sense of humor, and a realistic, goal oriented approach to therapy!

 In October 2013, I achieved an advanced certificate from the Postpartum Stress Center & Karen Kleiman, LCSW, completing an additional ten hours of training and further developing my skill set for treating women suffering from postpartum symptoms.

-In 2008, I recieved Certification from the Post Partum Stress Center with famed therapist and author, Karen Kleiman, LCSW.
+In 2008, I received Certification from the Post Partum Stress Center with famed therapist and author, Karen Kleiman, LCSW.

-Also in 2009, I recieved Certification from the Institute for Meditation & Psychotherapy, allowing me to incorporate meditation techniques in psychotherapy for those clients who wish to explore it.
+Also in 2009, I received Certification from the Institute for Meditation & Psychotherapy, allowing me to incorporate meditation techniques in psychotherapy for those clients who wish to explore it.

 I am a member in good standing of the Binge Eating Disorder Association, and attend their yearly conference.